julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 - *Folklore:* In India, basil was sacred to Lakshmi.
 In Europe, used to soothe heartbreak and bring wealth.
 - *Healing Uses:* Infections, digestion, inflammation.
-- Magical Properties: Abundance, love, purification.
+- Magical Properties: Protection, vitality, purification.

 **Witch Tip: Steep into a tea or tuck fresh basil under your pillow for heart-healing dreams.**